netlify/gotrue/README.md

-# Netlify Auth - User mangament for APIs
+# GoTrue - User mangament for APIs

-Netlify Auth is a small open-source API written in golang, that can act as a self-standing API service for handling user registration and authentication for JAM projects.
+GoTrue is a small open-source API written in golang, that can act as a self-standing API service for handling user registration and authentication for JAM projects.

 It's based on OAuth2 and JWT and will handle user signup, authentication and custom